 Don’t be mistaken though.
 Sex therapy and sex counseling is not just for those struggling with negative issues.
 You may seek sex therapy to add more passion, zest, and intimacy to your relationship.
 Maybe the kids are gone, and you and your partner want a great second phase of your sex life.
 Sex therapy can help.

-I also supervise many other therapists in sexual counseling, and I initiated and participated in local/state movements to increase community awareness about sexual issues.
+I also supervise many other therapists in sexual counseling, and I initiated and participated in local/state movements to increase community awareness about sexual issues including sexual trauma.
 As a researcher and sex therapist, I strive to impact our community about sexual health and sexual fulfillment.

 What types of sexual issues can I deal with in Sex Therapy?

 If you experience difficulty during any part of sex, you could be suffering from sexual dysfunction.
-Don’t panic—that’s not as frightening as it sounds!
+Don’t panic—that’s not as frightening as it sounds.
 The term only refers to a difficulty that occurs in any phase of the sexual response cycle.
 Any issue that prevents you, your partner, or both of you from experiencing sexual satisfaction can lead to decreased sexual desire.
 Ultimately, this can have a significant impact on your relationship.
-Luckily, the majority of sexual dysfunctions are treatable, so it is essential to share your concerns with your partner and your health-care provider.
-With the right treatment and support, you and your partner will be working your way through the sexual response cycle in no time!
+Luckily, most sexual dysfunctions are treatable, so it is essential to share your concerns with your partner and your healthcare provider.
+With the right treatment and support, you can have a healthy sexual function and relationship.
+For more in depth information about sex therapy, read this blog post.

-Sexual trauma refers to a broad range of sexual violence and assault, including but not limited to, incest, rape, sexual abuse, hate crimes, sexual exploitation, stalking, and sexual harassment.
-The aftermath of such trauma can have a significant negative impact on an individual’s self-esteem, current and future relationships, and overall happiness and well-being.
+Sexual trauma refers to a broad range of sexual violence and assault, including but not limited to incest, rape, sexual abuse, hate crimes, sexual exploitation, stalking, and sexual harassment.
+The aftermath of such trauma can significantly negatively impact an individual’s self-esteem, current and future relationships, and overall happiness and well-being.
 The most common effects of sexual trauma are depression, sexual dysfunction, PTSD, self-mutilation, substance abuse, flashbacks, anxiety, anger, guilt, shame, and isolation.
 Of course, none of these are exclusively related to sexual trauma.
 As a result, it can be challenging to pinpoint the effects of sexual trauma.
-Pinpointing the consequences is especially true as symptoms can sometimes occur many years after the experience.
+Identifying the consequences is especially true as symptoms can sometimes occur many years after the experience.

 Dr. Constance DelGiudice is a Board Certified Sex Therapist practicing in Stuart, Florida.